rust-lang/rust/active/0000-undefined-struct-layout.md

    // ...
 }

 extern {
     fn foo(x: UnspecifiedLayout); // warning: use of non-FFI-safe struct in extern declaration

     fn bar(x: CLayout); // no warning
 }

+extern "C" fn foo(x: UnspecifiedLayout) { } // warning: use of non-FFI-safe struct in function with C abi.
 ```